 - milk as needed

-- Place raisins in pan, cover with water and boil then drain
+- Place raisins in pan, cover with water and boil about 5 minutes to plump up then drain

 - Beat crisco and sugar in a large bowl

 - Then add dry ingredients (mixture will be dry)

 - Add enough milk to soften (about 1/2 cup; add slowly)